python-rope/rope/docs/library.rst

 See code documentation and test suites for more information.

-.. _overview.txt: overview.html
+.. _overview.rst: overview.rst
-.. _contributing.txt: contributing.html
+.. _contributing.rst: contributing.rst

 Other Topics